Kaiserreich/HOI4-Validator/README.md

 You will now have the new validator.exe in the project root.

 Try and do this before every push, so we always have the latest.exe for our users.

+When you add a feature, please remember to add it to the feature list in this document.

 Have fun coding!